mikependon/RepoDB.NET/pages/operations/minall.md

 # MinAll

-This method is used to compute the min value of the target field.
+This method is used to compute the minimum value of the target field.

 #### Code Snippets